microsoft/api-guidelines/graph/patterns/entity-template.md

 Likely, clients will want an analogous property on the `fooTemplate`.
 Because the default value of such a property on `foo` is ambiguous (the default may be `null`, some static value, or a service-generated value only known based on the overall state at runtime), the `fooTemplate` needs a clear way to indicate whether a value was specified for the `frob` property.
-This is done with the use of the `notProvided` instance annotation. //// TODO link to docs about instance annotations, and figure out the correct name for "notProvided"
+This is done with the use of the `notProvided` instance annotation.
 `frob` will be defined on `fooTemplate` as usual:
 ```xml
 <EntityType Name="fooTemplate">